lrk/z-po-project/_posts/2019-01-03-default_sample_packs.md

 title: "OP-Z sound engines and sample packs, a first dive into the Z upside-down world"
 ---

+OP-Z sound engines and sample packs, a first dive into the Z upside-down world

 #Disclaimer

 I write this article for educational purposes as I like to learn and explore possibilities of devices that I purchase, that's all.